-You will have the opportunity to either find and modify an existing ABM or develop your own ABM of disease spread (either individually or in a group of undergraduate students).
-The project component is composed of a project proposal, a presentation, and a complete ODD protocol that describes the model.
+You will have the opportunity to either find and modify an existing ABM or develop your own ABM of disease spread (either individually or in a group of graduate students).
+The project component is composed of a project proposal, a presentation, and a final academic style paper.